hudvin/enex2html/README.md

 Convert Evernote `.enex` files into beautifully styled HTML with a **Table of Contents** and **individual note pages**.

 ## 🚀 Features
-- Extracts and converts Evernote `.enex` files to HTML.
+- Parses and converts Evernote `.enex` files to HTML.
 - Generates a **Table of Contents (ToC)** linking to individual notes.
 - Preserves original filenames for easy reference.
 - Uses **modern fonts & styling** for readability.